READ: What are Software Testing tools

 You should provide enough detail while reporting the bug keeping in mind the people who will use it – test lead, developer, project manager, other testers, new testers assigned etc. This means that the report you will write should be concise, straight and clear.
 Following are the details your report should contain:

-• The function, module, feature, object, screen, etc. where the bug occurred
+- The function, module, feature, object, screen, etc. where

 Bug Category: Security, Database, Functionality (Critical/General), UI